-Northern lights Aalborg tonight
+Northern lights in Aalborg tonight

 7-day outlook for Aalborg